 This contradicts last year’s report saying Sharp will be the sole supplier of the next-generation iPhone’s screen.
 While these are all based on supposed “reliable sources,” it’s safer to assume the recent report is more legit, especially since there isn’t much time left for Apple to produce tens of millions of iPhones by the end of the year.

 This isn’t the first time Samsung helped out Apple’s cause.
 The Korean tech giant was an exclusive manufacturer for several processors used by previous iPhones, dating back from the earlier 3.5-inch iPhones all the way to the iPhone 6s.
-The few times Samsung was passed up in favor of TSMC (Taiwan Semiconductor Manufacturing Company) was for the iPhone 6 and 7.
+The few times Samsung was passed up in favor of TSMC (Taiwan Semiconductor Manufacturing Company) were for the iPhone 6 and 7.

 Choosing Samsung as a display supplier greatly benefits both companies; Sammy’s components business will continue to rise and garner the largest profits for the brand once again, and Apple will have access to OLED screens as premium as the Galaxy 8’s, which, by the way, earned the highest grade ever from DisplayMate’s team of specialists.

 Other than the fact OLED displays look fantastic — on both smartphones and televisions — it also opens up the possibility for Apple to add some curves to the next iPhone’s front panel.
 It’s a logical step for Apple to take, and would finally allow them to match the Xiaomis and Honors of the world in terms extraordinary aesthetics.